Frequently Asked Questions

 I am thinking about registering my student for the lottery, who do I contact to get information about the school and possibly take a tour?

 Great Question!
-Our Executive Assistant will be happy to help you get started.
+We do our best to keep all of the information on our enrollment webpage.
 We do hold open houses throughout the year and we give individual tours for those offered a open seat and are looking to find out more about our award-winning education.

 Can’t everyone come to PCCS?

 Unfortunately, no. Our Charter contract with the State only allows for a maximum capacity of 432 total students.
-Currently, PCCS limits our Kindergarten classroom size to 22 students per class.
-In 1st through 8th grade we have found that maintaining a classroom size of 24 students per class provides a more intimate and personalized experience for the students.
-Under this model we have a total of 428 seats from Kindergarten to 8th grade.
+Currently, PCCS limits our classroom size to 24 students per class.

 What is the school’s position on PARCC and standardized testing?